 E-mergency by Tom Lichtenheld, illustrated by Ezra Fields-Meyer

-“Mom, this is such a good book,” my 10-year old shared, handing it to me.
+“Mom, this is such a good book,” my 10-year-old shared, handing it to me.
 Sure enough, she was right for the sweet friendship with the formerly scary DARK and the boy named Orion.
-We loved the captivating collage-like illustrations in this story that humanizes the dark making him a kind and adventurous friend for Orion, who was downright terrified of the DARK before.
+We loved the captivating collage-like illustrations in this story that humanizes the dark making him a kind and adventurous friend to Orion, who was downright terrified of the DARK before.
 But one night, the Dark came to visit.
 The Dark wasn’t at all what Orion expected.
 Now that the Dark is his friend, Orion isn’t scared.

 The best thing about this book is the three-dimensional, eye-catching artwork.
 But the text is also impressive — with how the author personifies the sky and gives readers metaphors that make us see the sky differently.
 Teachers use this personification picture book as a writing prompt.

 Where the Weird Things Are: An Ocean Twilight Zone Adventure by Zoleka Filander, illustrated by Patricia Hooning